Niels-Bohr-Institute-XNS-StructBiophys/CaPP/README.md

 # Citing the program
 If you use the CaPP software in your work, please cite write:
-CaPP, sourcecode freely available at github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP
+CaPP, source code freely available at github.com/Niels-Bohr-Institute-XNS-StructBiophys/CaPP

 # Dependencies for the GUI
 - python 2.7
 - wxpython 2.9
 - matplotlib
 tested on MacOS 10.12 under Enthought Canopy 2.7 (64-bit)
-and with python under cygwin on windows 7
+and with python under cygwin on windows 7 (no build-in plotting available)
-in cygwin terminal:
+in cygwin terminal, type:
 $ wget.exe http://peak.telecommunity.com/dist/ez_setup.py
 $ python ez_setup.py
 $ easy_install pip
 $ pip.exe install wxpython
 $ pip.exe install matplotlib

-$
-# Dependencies only for developers and users of Linux
+# Dependencies for developers and users of Linux
 - To recompile the source code, a c-compiler is needed.
-The current executable has been compiled with gcc (Linux/MacOS) and Pelles C (Windows).
+The current executables have been compiled with gcc (Linux/MacOS) and Pelles C (Windows).

 # Different platforms
 Executables have been made for MacOS and Windows